The Sunk Cost Fallacy Examples and How They Silently Steal Happiness

 - A College major when you realize you would be happier studying something else.

-- To do something to make another person happy neglecting your happiness.
+- To do something to make another person happy, at the expense of your own happiness.

 .

 Do you allow the fear of losing past costs to pressure you to continue participating in a less-than-ideal situation?
-There are many ways we may allow the sunk cost fallacy examples to steal our happiness.
+There are many ways the sunk cost fallacy can steal our happiness.

 Just allowing that situation to exist creates unhappiness in our lives.
-Just the thought of the possibility of loss without attempting to correct it constantly lingers in our minds.
+Just the thought of the possibility of loss, without attempting to correct it, lingers in our minds.
 This can have a negative effect on our ability to be happy.

-On a larger scale, sunk cost fallacy examples can result in wars and allow us to support failed political policies.
+On a larger scale, sunk-cost fallacy examples can lead to wars and allow us to support failed political policies.

 Avoid The Negative Effects Of The Sunk Cost Fallacy

-When something is not going well it may be time for a change.
-Change can be scary but is often necessary.
-Cutting losses for clearer skies are practical.
+When something is not going well, it may be time for a change.
+Change can be scary, but it is often necessary.
+Cutting losses for clearer skies is practical.
 When you feel the irrational fear of loss creeping in, just slow down.

 I like to practice what I call mindful breathing.
 It is my way of meditating.